reacton-js/creaton/README.md

 <br>

-**serializable** is a static property responsible for [serializing](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot/serializable) the Shadow DOM of the component using the [getHTML()](https://developer.mozilla.org/en-US/docs/Web/API/Element/getHTML) method.
+**serializable** – this static property responsible for [serializing](https://developer.mozilla.org/en-US/docs/Web/API/ShadowRoot/serializable) the Shadow DOM of the component using the [getHTML()](https://developer.mozilla.org/en-US/docs/Web/API/Element/getHTML) method.
 By default, it has the value "false".

 <br>

-**template** is a static method returns the future HTML content of the component:
+**template()** – this static method returns the future HTML content of the component:

 ```js
 // return the HTML markup of the component